Prosecutors: Drunken driver caused Berkley bus crash that left several seriously injured

-QUINCY, MASS.
-(WHDH) - A Warren, Rhode Island, woman accused of being drunk behind the wheel when she triggered a violent bus crash in Berkley that left several people, including children, seriously injured was arraigned Monday in Quincy District Court.
+TAUNTON, MASS.
+(WHDH) - A Warren, Rhode Island, woman accused of being drunk behind the wheel when she triggered a violent bus crash in Berkley that left several people, including children, seriously injured was arraigned Monday in Taunton District Court.

 Christy Gilpatrick, 27, pleaded not guilty to charges including operating a motor vehicle while under the influence of alcohol, second offense, negligent operation of a motor vehicle, and operating a motor vehicle while under the influence of alcohol resulting in serious bodily injury.